pzemtsov/pzemtsov.github.io/_posts/2014-10-28-macro-call-by-name-lambda-jensens-device.md

     14Test_Interface: 4.99939e+12: 7748
     19Test_Abstract_Class: 4.99939e+12: 7750

-This may seem cheating (surely slowing down a fast solution to reduce the difference between it and the fast one isn't the recommended optimisation practice), but it shows that there might be cases where loop unrolling isn't applicable and the performance loss due to indirect calls isn't so big.
+This may seem cheating (surely slowing down a fast solution to reduce the difference between it and the slow one isn't the recommended optimisation practice), but it shows that there might be cases where loop unrolling isn't applicable and the performance loss due to indirect calls isn't so big.